somos/framework/docs/working-with-environments.md

 # Working with Environments

-Small-sized projects often do not have differences in the way the local development copy works versus a production environment.
+Small-sized projects often do not differ in the way the local development installation works versus a production environment.
 As soon as your project starts to grow in size you will notice that it becomes convenient to have a master configuration and override specific parts for specific environments such as development, staging or production.